-- planning system should 'support renewable and low carbon energy and associated infrastructure', 37. - 120.
-The Government's declaration of a Climate Emergency in May 2019 reinforced the urgency with which the development industry needs to use construction methods and materials that lower energy use.
-The built environment contributes around 40% of the UKs total carbon footprint.38 - 121.
-BBC declared a climate emergency in July 201939 but the Friends of the Earth Analysis notes that only 28% of houses are well insulated in Broxtowe and that 37% of emissions in Broxtowe come from housing.40 - 122.
+- 120. The Government's declaration of a Climate Emergency in May 2019 reinforced the urgency with which the development industry needs to use construction methods and materials that lower energy use.
+The built environment contributes around 40% of the UKs total carbon footprint. - 121.
+BBC declared a climate emergency in July 2019 but the Friends of the Earth Analysis notes that only 28% of houses are well insulated in Broxtowe and that 37% of emissions in Broxtowe come from housing. - 122.
 From 2025 the Government have committed to Future Homes and Buildings Standards.
 This means that from 2025, new build homes will no longer be permitted to have fossil fuelled (e.g. gas, oil etc.) space heating and hot water generation.
 June 2022 sees the introduction of revised Building Regulations as a stepping stone to meeting lower carbon output targets.
 This is encouraging and supported by the NPSG. - 123.
 Policy 6 (4) below, offers support for the construction of low carbon homes.
 Examples of such an approach might include siting and orientation to optimise passive solar gain, the use of high quality, thermally efficient building materials and installation of energy efficiency measures such as loft and wall insulation and double glazing.